 - The cervical dystonia epidemiology report and model were written and developed by Masters and PhD level epidemiologists.

-- The cervical dystonia epidemiology model developed by the publisher is easy to navigate, interactive with a dashboard, and epidemiology based on transparent and consistent methodologies.
+- The cervical dystonia epidemiology Model is easy to navigate, interactive with a dashboard, and epidemiology based on transparent and consistent methodologies.
 Moreover, the model supports the data presented in the report and showcases disease trends over the 12-year forecast period using reputable sources.

 Key Assessments